oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/loop_initiation_interval/README.md

 * **Report-only compile**:  `loop_ii_report.prj` and `loop_ii_enable_ii_report.prj`
 * **FPGA hardware compile**: `loop_ii.prj` and `loop_ii_enable_ii.prj`

-Open the reports in any of Chrome*, Firefox*, Edge*, or Internet Explorer*.
+Open the reports in Chrome*, Firefox*, Edge*, or Internet Explorer*.
 Looking at the reports for the design without the `intel::initiation_interval` attribute, navigate to the *Loop Analysis* report (*Throughput Analysis* > *Loop Analysis*).
 Click on the *SimpleMath* kernel in the *Loop List* panel and using the *Bottlenecks* viewer panel in the bottom left, you will see that a throughput bottleneck exists in the *SimpleMath* kernel.

 Select the bottleneck.
 The report shows that the estimated f<sub>MAX</sub> is significantly lower than the target f<sub>MAX</sub> and shows the feedback path responsible, which is the feedback path in the initialization loop.